Discover the best Andalucian products through their Denominations of Origin

 11. Estepa´s Mantecados and polvorones

 In Estepa, people have been making shortbread for more than a century, and they have a great reputation.
 But what is a shortbread?
 This delicious pastry product is a kneading with lard with a wide variety of different flavourings.
 Its quality, delicacy and artisan workmanship is the characteristics of those made in Antequera and Estepa.
 Although Estepa was the first one to produce them industrially.

 WHERE TO STAY

 Fuerte Hoteles is the best option to stay if you visit the south of Spain.
-The chain has establishments where you will be able to enjoy, in addition to its services, the best of each point of the Andalucian geography.
-More than 60 years’ experience is the best guarantee to devote your time to discover every corner and enjoy the high quality of its products.
-Marbella, Conil, Grazalema, El Rompido, Estepona or Torrox are some of the enclaves where you can find these amazing accommodations.
+The chain has facilities where you can enjoy, in addition to its services, the best of each point of Andalusian geography.
+Its more than 60 years of experience are the best guarantees to devote your time to discover every corner and to taste the high quality of its products.
+Marbella, Grazalema or Torrox are some of the enclaves where you can find these incredible accommodations.